kyma-project/community/concepts/modularization/enable_disable_module.md

    kubectl get ModuleTemplates – A
    ```

-Use Kyma CLI to enable a module on your cluster in the Release Channel of your choice.
+Use Kyma CLI to enable a module on your cluster in the release channel of your choice.
 Run:

    ```bash
    kyma alpha enable module {MODULE_NAME} --channel {CHANNEL_NAME} --wait